 SACRED SPACE FEATURED TEACHERS

-Robin Fennelly is a Third Degree Initiate within the Assembly of the Sacred Wheel Tradition and serves as High Priestess of the Coven of the Mystic Path within the ASW.
+Robin Fennelly is an Elder within the Assembly of the Sacred Wheel Tradition and serves as High Priestess of Coven of the Mystic Path within the ASW.
 Her spiritual journey spans four decades and is strongly rooted in both Eastern philosophy and the Western Magickal systems.
 Robin has been active in the pagan community for 20+ years teaching, writing, leading ritual and maintaining a rigorous teaching schedule.
 Her writings and books have been featured online and in print internationally.
 She has taught extensively throughout the Pagan community, including Sacred Space Conferences, Spring Magick, Free Spirit Gathering, Pagan Pride Events, Between the Worlds Interfaith Conferences, and more.
 Robin lives in Eastern PA and works in the field of public education. www.robinfennelly.com,

 Diana Paxson is a prolific author of fiction and of seminal magickal, Pagan, and Heathen works.
 She is an elder in the Troth and founder of the Hrafnar kindred, which was born out of her work in recovering the ancient oracular practices of the Seidhr.
 Diana’s work on Runes, Asatru, trance, and oracular work have all broken new and important ground and are conveyed through her books, Taking up the Runes: A Complete Guide to Using Runes in Spells, Rituals, Divination, and Magic (Weiser Books), Essential Asatru: Walking the Path of Norse Paganism (Citadel), Trance-Portation: Learning to Navigate the Inner World (Weiser), and The Way of the Oracle: Recovering the Practices of the Past to Find Answers for Today (Weiser), Essential Guide to Possession, Depossession, and Divine Relationships (Weiser), and Odin: Ecstasy, Runes and Norse Magic (Weiser). www.diana-paxson.com